Should I use a tax refund company?

 If you are unsure of the proprietor's name or other details, as most tax refund companies will be Limited (Ltd) companies, you can check the freely available information about Ltd companies on the Companies House website (you can search by name or Ltd Company number - by law Ltd companies have to include their Ltd company number on their stationery and website).

-If you do not remember signing anything, then it may be the case that your signature was obtained under false pretences, or the signature might even be forged.
+If you do not remember signing anything, then it may be the case that your signature was obtained under false pretenses, or the signature might even be forged.
 This is a very serious matter and should be reported to Action Fraud.
 Tax rebate scams are an issue on their radar as you can see from this news article: NHS members targeted by tax rebate scam.

-You can read more about 'assignment' in HMRC's guidance, including the standards that HMRC expect of a valid deed or letter of assignment.
+You can read more about 'deeds of assignment' in HMRC's guidance, including the standards that HMRC expect of a valid deed or letter of assignment.
+In particular, note HMRC’s requirements that: